How Can Technology Benefit Education?

 Technology is progressing each day.
 The population is more tech-savvy and reliant on technology than ever before.
-If it’s used the right way, technology can enhance the learning experience.
+If it’s used the right way and with appropriate internal quality assurance management in place technology can enhance the learning experience.
 Not just for students, but for educators, too.
 However, technology should never replace real-life teachers, but more develop into a blended way of learning (much like what we do at Brooks and Kirk).
 It provides new opportunities to make learning more enjoyable by teaching the same thing in different ways.
 So if technology can enhance a learning experience, shouldn’t we all be embracing it?

 Virtual and Augmented Reality